grndlvl/k8s-hello-app/docs/10-faq.md

 - The service name must match the deployment label (`hello-api`).
 - Ensure pods are running and ready.
-- Use `kubectl get endpoints hello-api` to confirm pods are attached.
+- Use `kubectl -n hello get endpoints hello-api` to confirm pods are attached.

 ---